Liugaga-vvv/scenarios/python/challenge-count-duplicates/step1.md

 ## TODO

-- Completing `count_duplicates.py`
+- Complete `count_duplicates.py`

 ## Requirements

-1. The function should take in a single parameter, a string, which consists of lowercase letters only.
+- The function should take in a single parameter, a string, which consists of lowercase letters only.
-2. The function should return an integer value which represents the count of characters in the string that appear more than once.
+- The function should return an integer value which represents the count of characters in the string that appear more than once.